How to Sell Your House (21 Steps To Sell It Right)

-In Calfiornia property sellers provide the buyer with a real estate transfer disclosure statement and a seller property questionaire.
-Sellers are legally required to disclose any known known material or significant items affecting the value or desirability of the property.
-Inclusive but not limited to repairs and alterations, insurance claims, defects in systems and applaicnes, water intrusion or mold, pets and pests, neighborhood nuisances, and prior smoking on or in the property.
+In California property sellers provide the buyer with a real estate transfer disclosure statement and a seller property questionaire.
+Sellers are legally required to disclose any known material or significant items affecting the value or desirability of the property.
+Inclusive but not limited to repairs and alterations, insurance claims, defects in systems and appliances, water intrusion or mold, pets and pests, neighborhood nuisances, and prior smoking on or in the property.
 The seller is not exempt from the requirement to disclose even if selling "as is."

 16. Consider The Season